cashimor/violet/README.md

 Any contact or use of this code is appreciated, please let me know.
 Some assets may be missing from the repository, I can provide those separately.

+This project would not have been possible without the following models:
+* ChatGPT (plot, Javascript, HTML, CSS, game logic, map.
+Just not the math.
+Don't ask it to do math)
+* Stable Diffusion aamXLAnimeMix_v10
+* SUNO v3.5/v4